square3ang/SideALSA/docs/milestone-asio.md

   legs.
 The same installed daemon then completed simultaneous 100000-period RT PRO and delayed SHARED runs at 403 frames; after 208232 hardware periods all PRO, SHARED, hardware-XRUN, reset, and generation counters remained zero.
+- Static analysis of the exact `linux-cachyos 7.2.2-1` snd-usb and xHCI source established the applicable implicit-feedback geometry.
+Capture source `0x82` and playback sink `0x01` each have 12 URB contexts with four 125-us packets per context.
+The sink starts with all contexts ready and no OUT URB submitted; source completions supply packet geometry and submit ready OUT contexts.
+Ordinary IN/OUT completion-order inversion cannot lose a group because the driver retains each unmatched side.
+An all-empty source URB is skipped without a packet token or ALSA XRUN, however, and an implicit OUT queue reaching zero is also not reported as an ALSA XRUN.
+- The active Intel xHCI controller advertises Contiguous Frame ID support.
+A nonempty transfer ring continues from `next_frame_id`; an empty ring instead reseeds at least 10 microframes plus the controller scheduling threshold into the future and rounds to an eight-microframe boundary.
+A true drain therefore does not directly prove an isolated four-microframe/24-frame gap.
+For a four-packet URB chain, the discarded continuation and rounded reseed can differ by four microframes modulo eight, which matches the recurring 24-frame class but does not prove its on-wire or device-internal effect.
+The source supports implicit-feedback starvation/reseed as a counter-invisible mechanism; attributing the exact analog phase change to it still requires a trace of the transition.

 ## Limitations